Last updated

 const response = await searchMemories('feature feedback');

-const grouped = MemoryProcessor.groupByHierarchy(response);
+const grouped = MemoryProcessor.groupByHierarchy(response.data);

-const sorted = MemoryProcessor.sortResults(response.memories);
+const sorted = MemoryProcessor.sortResults(response.data.memories);

-const insights = MemoryProcessor.extractInsights(response.memories);
+const insights = MemoryProcessor.extractInsights(response.data.memories);

 Search Optimization